ncsa/Nightingale_real/docs/source/accessing/logging_in.rst

 **Passwords**

-When typing passwords into terminals, you *will not see you characters*.
-That is, you will type your password, and type "1" to send the push to your phone, and you won't see anything on the screen.
-This is normal.
-You just need to type blindly, and then hit "enter" or "return" to complete the entry.
+When typing passwords into terminals, you *will not see the characters you type*.
+That is, you will type your password and hit enter then type "1" to send the push to your phone, without seeing what you type on the screen.

-Also, when setting up your NCSA ID ("kerberos") password, please use a password that you can easily type with your keyboard.
-We have discovered that cutting and pasting passwords from a password manager (or document on your own computer?) is a very error-prone process and produces very inconsistent results and it seems like your password is wrong.
-If you can type it with the keyboard, results are much more consistent, so we strongly encourage you to set a password that you can type.
+Also, when setting up your NCSA ID password (also called kerberos password), you may want to use a password you can easily type.
+There are sometimes issues with copying and pasting passwords from a password manager (or document on your own computer) making it seem like you have entered the wrong password.